qbicsoftware/research-data-management/docs/user/user_registration.md

     This username is visible to other users within the platform

 Press the register button to register an account within the Data Manager application and navigate to the login page.
-Finally, press on the "login with ORCiD" registration card on the bottom of the login page to login into the Data Manager application via your orcid credentials.
+Finally, press on the "login with ORCID" registration card on the bottom of the login page to login into the Data Manager application via your ORCID credentials.
 ![registration page](images/user_registration/login_page.png)

 ## Register an account via email

-If you don't want to link your orcid with the Data Manager application, you can also register an account with your email address by pressing the register link on the login page or via the "registration" button on the top right.
+If you don't want to link your ORCID with the Data Manager application, you can also register an account with your email address by pressing the register link on the login page or via the "registration" button on the top right.

 ![login_page_registration](images/user_registration/login_page.png)